kswoll/enmap/Readme.md

 Inline Single Entity Relationships
 -----

-For an inline single entity relationship, consider a `DbPerson` entity with a reference to an `DbAddress` entity:
+For an inline single entity relationship, consider a `DbPerson` entity with a reference to a `DbAddress` entity:

     public class DbPerson
     {